-This listing has one of the 10 most popular offers available in Philippines
+This listing has the most popular offer available in Philippines

 This weekend overnight sesshin is ideal for beginners who want to deepen their ongoing practice.
 It is also recommended for more experienced practitioners who are unable to attend the longer retreats.
 Grab the opportunity to spend time away from distractions and wholeheartedly engage instead in Zen practice sessions to allow deep and valuable insights to emerge.